andrasq/node-qmock/Readme.md

 Light-weight test double library for easier testing of dependency injection style code.
 Patterned somewhat after `phpunit`, which looks like `junit` I believe.

+Can stub, spy, and mock classes, objects, and the system timers.

 `qmock.getMock(master)` returns a mock object that is instanceof `master`.
 The master can be a class (constructor function) or an existing object.
 The mock is a fully functional object, with some methods possibly stubbed out.